maektwain/urbanmyth/bankingframework.md

 Theft, easily tampered , centralisation
 7. Potential Frauds
 8. Inspired by F.A.
 Hayek’s and George Selgin’s work on Free Banking theory,

+## Status quo

+Modern financial systems have enabled rapid economic expansion and improved the lives of billions around the world.
+However, the fundamental design of the system has led to an unreasonable concentration of wealth and power in the hands of those who manage it.
+Financial crises are a matter of when, not if, and third world countries have not experienced nearly the same benefits as those in the first world.

+## Current model of central banks